SERVICE LEVEL AGREEMENT

 DATA PROTECTION AND SECURITY

-To the extent the Services involve the processing of personal data (as defined in Article 4(1) of the UK GDPR), the parties shall comply with their obligations under the UK GDPR, the Data Protection Act 2018 and applicable Information Commissioner's Office codes of practice.
+To the extent the Services involve the processing of personal data (as defined in Article 4(1) of the UK GDPR), the parties shall comply with their obligations under the UK GDPR, the Data Protection Act 2018 as amended by the Data (Use and Access) Act 2025 (Commencement No. 6 Regulations SI 2026/82, in force 5 February 2026) and applicable Information Commissioner's Office codes of practice.
 Where the Service Provider acts as a processor on behalf of the Client, the parties shall enter into (or the Client shall procure the execution of) a data processing agreement meeting the requirements of Article 28 UK GDPR before any processing begins.
 Each party shall implement appropriate technical and organisational measures in accordance with Article 32 UK GDPR.
-Personal data shall not be transferred outside the United Kingdom save in accordance with Chapter V of the UK GDPR (including reliance on UK adequacy regulations or the International Data Transfer Agreement).
+Personal data shall not be transferred outside the United Kingdom save in accordance with Chapter V of the UK GDPR (including reliance on UK adequacy regulations, the International Data Transfer Agreement or the UK Addendum to the EU SCCs), and any such transfer shall be assessed by reference to the "data protection test" introduced by Schedule 7 of the DUA Act 2025 (whether the recipient regime is materially lower than the UK standard, replacing the previous "essentially equivalent" test).
 Each party shall notify the other without undue delay, and in any event within 48 hours, of any personal data breach affecting the Services, and shall cooperate in good faith with any investigation or regulatory notification.

 12.